csound-flossmanual/csound-floss/book/05-g-granular-synthesis.md

 The *Grain* instrument works but it has some weaknesses:

-- Rather than played back from disk, the sound should be put in a buffer (function table) and played back from there.
+- Rather than being played back from disk, the sound should be put in a buffer (function table) and played back from there.
 This is faster and gives more flexibility, for instance in filling the buffer with real-time recording.
 - The envelope should also be read from a function table.
 Again, this is faster and offers more flexibility.
 In case we want to change the envelope, we simply use another function table, without changing any code of the instrument.

 Table reading can be done by different methods in Csound.
 Have a look at chapter [03 D](03-d-function-tables.md) for details.
 We will use reading the tables with the [poscil3](https://csound.com/docs/manual/poscil3.html) oscillator here.
 This should give a very good result in sound quality.